lumbermixalot/lumbermixalot/README.md

 # lumbermixalot
 Blender 2.80 Add-On to make Mixamo Rigs (Characters and Animations) compatible with Amazon Lumberyard game engine

+CAVEATS:
+1. Not tested with older versions of Blender.
+2. This script uses the python modules *scipy* and *numpy*.
+See the [lumbermixalot wiki](https://github.com/lumbermixalot/lumbermixalot/wiki) for instructions on how to install those modules in python for Blender.

 # How To Use
 ## Long Story Short
 #### 1. Modify and Recompile Lumberyard.